 How much heating oil do I need?

 1,000 litres of heating oil can typically last for up to one year, but this can depend on several factors, including:

 - Your house size

 - How efficient your boiler is

-All heating oil tanks should be fitted with a gauge to measure how much oil is left.
-It’s worth keeping a note of this to see how much you use over a given period.
+All tanks should be fitted with a smart gauge to measure how much oil is left.
+It’s worth keeping a note of this to see how much fuel you use over a given period.
 Also, to prevent overflow, you should keep your tank filled to around 80-90% capacity.

 Domestic heating oil tank installations need to comply with government regulations before any work takes place, with both environmental and fire hazards to consider.
 It is recommended that your tank is manufactured to OFTEC standards, with an OFTEC registered technician on-hand to carry out a full risk assessment.